FranchuFranchu/kelili/README.md

   // Build a function that "marks" an arbitrary object, turning it into an opaque userdata object carrying the object and the hash of the current block.
   Mark { cont: Fn(Fn(U) -> Marked<U>) -> (IO T)}
   // Deconstruct a marked userdata object.
+  // When `marked` is not a marked userdata object,
+  // hash is set to nil and U is set to `marked`
   Open { marked: Marked<U>, cont: Fn(U, Hash) -> (IO T) }

   // There are two `execution` environment calls